mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 This means that communication SHOULD be directly between peers wherever possible.
 When not possible for technical or operational reasons, the centralized function SHOULD be as minimal as possible.
 This might be accomplished by separating centralized functions from others, or by use of techniques like encryption to assure that the centralized service does not have unnecessary access to content of communications.

+## The Network Can Centralize

+Because they is necessary for communication, the networks that endpoints use and the path between them have centralization risk.
+While users do often have flexibility in their choices for Internet access, that is typically only true on longer timescales; in the moment, most users' choices are limited.
+Likewise, while the Internet's topology is in theory decentralized, there are in practice various 'choke points' that represent possibilities for control, and therefore centralization.

+This centralization risk can be mitigated by limiting the amount of information available to the network, to deny the ability to identify and thereby control communication.
+Encryption is the RECOMMENDED method, e.g., as implemented by TLS {{?RFC8446}} and QUIC {{?I-D.ietf-quic-transport}}.

+Note that individual networks might have a legitimate need to control communication within their bounds.
+This requirement does not justify accommodation of centralization in Internet protocols, but might motivate accommodations for endpoints to opt into such mechanisms, provided that they are appropriately authenticated.

 ## Use Intermediation Carefully